aflugel/dsp/03-command_line.md

 ### Q4.
 Xargs

 What does `xargs` do?
 Give an example of how to use it.

+> > `xargs` allows the user to run a command on every item in a list.
+By default, it takes the stdinput and echoes it.
+If you pipe the output from another command or program into `xargs`, you can perform a task on each output item.
-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > #### Example:
+> > If I take a bunch of screenshots on my Mac, I'll end up with a messy desktop cluttered with dated screenshot files (eg. 'screenshot 2017-12-23 at 5.54.37 PM.png').
+I can run the following script to move all of those files to a folder called 'screenshots'.
+> > `find screenshot*.png -print0 | xargs -0 -I{} mv {} screenshots/{}`